HGO4201 – Urban geographical theory

 Skills attainment goals

 You will be able to:

 - account for, discuss and critique concepts and theories in a sophisticated manner

 - connect these theories, and critiques thereof, to concrete settings in the field

 - write a theoretically informed paper, using empirical examples, within a stated time limit.
 Your written work must demonstrate a thorough understanding of correlations, show a high level of precision, and be characterized by independent critical thinking.

 - The course will promote a theoretically grounded understanding of past and contemporary urban development.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-This course is a part of the Master's program in Human Geography.
+Admission to the course is dependent on admission to the master’s degree programme in human geography.
 Students with admission to other relevant master’s degree programmes can apply for admission as guest students.